The U.S. Department of Energy and Internal Revenue Service provide information, and sometimes tax credits, for updating your home.

 To transform your home into an energy efficient property, use a holistic approach that considers the local climate, the home’s structure, exposure to daylight and alternative energy sources.

 You can fund home energy efficiency improvements by tapping into your home’s equity through a HEA.

-The competitive housing market coupled with rising utility costs has left homeowners searching for ways to increase their home’s value and reduce expenses.
+Rising utility costs have left homeowners searching for ways to increase their home’s value and reduce expenses.

 In uncertain economic times, a home improvement strategy may seem impractical.
 Improving energy efficiency, though, can address both goals, increasing your home’s future value and decreasing your current utility expenses.

 A home equity agreement (HEA) makes funding home energy efficiency improvements easier and more affordable than ever.

 Inflation has caused the cost of living to skyrocket.
 The rising prices of everything from groceries to energy combined with stagnant wages have affected consumers dramatically.

 These rising expenses have not spared homeowners, who are paying more for natural gas, electricity, and other utilities.